 When dealing with eyelash glue, there are a few ways a problem could present itself.
 Most of the time, lash lovers might experience mild irritation and not a severe allergic reaction — but allergic reactions are possible.

-So what are the signs of an allergic reaction to lash glue?
+So, what are the signs of an allergic reaction to eyelash extensions or lash glue?

 When you’re having an allergic reaction to the glue itself, this will look more like a change in the eyelid that appears on both lids sometime 24-48 hours after application.
-The eyelids will become red, puffy, and swollen, stemming from where the lashes were applied, and may be accompanied by the flaking of the surrounding skin.
+This eyelash extension glue allergy causes the eyelids to become red, puffy, and swollen, stemming from where the lashes were applied, and may be accompanied by the flaking of the surrounding skin.

 Think you can tell the difference now?
-If so, you’re probably still wondering what any level-headed lash enthusiast would be wondering right about now: how do I combat a reaction if I have one?
+If so, you’re probably still wondering what any level-headed lash enthusiast would be wondering right about now: how do I combat an eyelash allergy reaction if I have one?
 We knew you’d ask that, so keep scrolling to find the answer.

 Remedies and Resolution for Allergic Reactions to Eyelash Glue

 How do you remedy an allergic reaction to lash glue?
-We’re not in the habit of introducing a problem without a solution, so you’ll be happy to learn that the most common remedy to a lash glue allergy is quite simple.
+We’re not in the habit of introducing a problem without a solution, so you’ll be happy to learn that the most common remedy to a glue or lash extension allergy is quite simple.

 Most often, time heals all.
-The symptoms of an allergic reaction like this often resolve themselves in a few days.
+The symptoms of an eyelash extension glue allergy reaction like this often resolve themselves in a few days.
 However, if the problem persists, here are a few more viable solutions.

 Contacting a dermatologist or physician is always a solid option.
 Professional help up front can alleviate your trouble before it has the chance to get worse.